 Despite the first and second paragraphs, possession of such a cervid is also permitted outside the zones in which possession is permitted for the purpose of having the animal registered in accordance with the third paragraph of section 21 of the Regulation respecting hunting activities (chapter C-61.1, r.
-1) as made by section 1 of the Regulation to amend the Regulation respecting hunting activities, a draft of which was published on the same date in the Gazette officielle du Québec.
+1) as made by section 1 of the Regulation to amend the Regulation respecting hunting activities, made by Order in Council number 1343-2024 dated 28 August 2024.

-Despite the first and second paragraphs, if in the zone where possession of the cervid is allowed no plants where cervid meat is prepared for human consumption in the conditions prescribed by the Food Products Act (chapter P-29) and the regulations accept the cervid, possession thereof is allowed outside that zone only for the purpose of travelling to the closest plant that accepts the cervid.
+Despite the first and second paragraphs, where no plant for preparing meat for human consumption in compliance with the Food Products Act (chapter P-29) and the regulations accepts the cervid in that zone, possession thereof is allowed outside that zone only for the purpose of going to the nearest plant that accepts the cervid.